Tigress (band): History

-Tigress originally performed under the name of The Hype Theory, and during this time the band's sound was far more pop-rock and pop-punk focused.
+Tigress originally performed under the name the Hype Theory, and during this time the band's sound was far more pop-rock and pop-punk focused.
 They gained traction after becoming one of the finalists for the Red Bull Bedroom Jam competition in 2011, which allowed them to perform at a number of high profile festivals that summer, including Sonisphere and Download.
-As The Hype Theory, they released their debut album "Glory Days" on 10 October, 2011, and its follow-up "Captives" on 27 May, 2013, both through Small Town Records.
+As The Hype Theory, they released their debut album Glory Days on 10 October 2011, and its follow-up Captives on 27 May 2013, both through Small Town Records.

-On 27 August, 2015, the band announced that they had officially changed their name to Tigress with immediate effect, and would subsequently no longer perform any material released as The Hype Theory.
+On 27 August 2015, the band announced that they had officially changed their name to Tigress with immediate effect, and would subsequently no longer perform any material released as the Hype Theory.
+They would revive their music from this era for the Autumn 2025 shows in Liverpool, Birmingham and London.

 Tigress released their debut EP Human on 13 November 2015.
 It was co-produced by You Me at Six guitarist Max Helyer and John Mitchell at Outhouse Studios in Reading and mixed by Romesh Dodangoda.
 The band's first show was performing at the Vans Warped Tour UK kick-off party at the Brooklyn Bowl in London on 14 September 2015.
 This was followed by a UK tour with Metro Station and a slot at the Vans Warped Tour UK at Alexandra Palace, London on 18 October 2015.

 In support of the Human EP release, 2016 saw Tigress go out on a short headline tour in June which included a sold-out show in the band's hometown of Chelmsford.
 The band also played with Alvarez Kings and Fort Hope.
 In late 2016, the band went into Middle Farm Studios to record their Like It Is EP with Peter Miles.

 In March 2017 the band went on a UK and mainland Europe tour with Counterfeit.
 They were joined by Decade in mainland Europe and Faux in the UK.
 Prior to the Counterfeit support tour, TIGRESS played Seaway's headline London show in February.
 They were joined by WSTR.
 On 12 May 2017, the band released the Like It Is EP.
 This was followed by a set at The Great Escape Festival in Brighton, performing with Green Day at British Summer Time in Hyde Park and a tour of Russia and Eastern Europe with Billy Talent.
-In October 2017, Tigress showcased at BBC Music Introducing hosts Amplify, supported The One Hundred in London and performed at 2Q Festival in Lincoln.
+In October 2017, Tigress showcased at the BBC Music Introducing conference Amplify, supported The One Hundred in London and performed at 2Q Festival in Lincoln.